-We are pleased to present a highly important Dyrosaurus phosphaticus gharial crocodile skull displaying the reptiles attributes along with the original fossil teeth in original alveoli positions, in both the upper maxilla and lower mandible. very often during the fossilisation process the teeth are lost, damaged or severely weathered out of the jaws of vertebrates.
+We are delighted to offer the highly important Dyrosaurus phosphaticus gharial crocodile skull displaying all the reptiles attributes along with the original fossil teeth in original alveoli positions, in both the upper maxilla and lower mandible. very often during the fossilisation process, the teeth are lost, damaged or severely weathered out of the jaws of vertebrates.

 This large specimen (like our other fossil crocodile specimens) evokes the predatory nature of these vertebrates from the Cretaceous period.
 The remarkable preservation, the clenched grimace of the crocodiles smiling mandibles quite uniquely full of character belies the menace of the once fierce apex predator.

 With very little malformation, which is a common feature of the material from this location, the superb and scientifically interesting crocodilian fossil skull evokes a fearsome image from its prehistorical past.
 The burlap jacket now wrapped around the fossil block when excavated in the field, which aids transportation from the fossil bed, also now keeps the fossil skull in a stable and safe environment.
 The specimen has been stabilised in the field when lifted from the bed, before transportation and again using bone tissue stabilisers in our Lab in the UK.